Toolkit

 Created and hosted by World Sleep Society, World Sleep Day is an internationally recognized event that builds connections and raises sleep health awareness among researchers, health care workers, patients, and the public.
 Participants from each of these stakeholder groups organize sleep health awareness activities in their local clinics, institutions, companies, and communities.

-Activity organizer submit their activities to the official website of World Sleep Day at worldsleepday.org.
-Submitting your activity helps both to promote it and to save it for the historical record.
-Submitted activities are automatically considered for the Distinguished Activity Award, an annual award distributed to select excellent activities as determined by the World Sleep Day Committee.
+Activity organizers submit their activities to the official website of World Sleep Day at worldsleepday.org.
+Submitting your activity helps to promote it and to save it for the historical record.
+Submitted activities are automatically considered for the Distinguished Activity Award, an annual award distributed to a short list of activities as determined by the World Sleep Day committee.
 Browse our list of award-winning activities for inspiration to organize your own!

-The World Sleep Day Committee is co-chaired by Dr. Lourdes DelRosso (United States) and Dr. Fang Han (China).
+The World Sleep Day Committee is co-chaired by Dr. Fang Han (China) and Dr. Lourdes DelRosso (United States).

-Key Message 2: Sleep is a pillar of human health.
+Key Message 1: Sleep is essential to health.

 • Sleep helps support memory and learning [3].